-Dr. Collado led the college through a dynamic and challenging time, marked by the 2020-2021 COVID-19 pandemic; national and global civil action and unrest around issues of diversity, equity, and inclusion; and the widespread recognition of the vulnerability of the traditional business model for higher education, particularly for enrollment-driven private, residential institutions such as Ithaca College.
+Dr. Collado led Ithaca College through a dynamic and challenging time, marked by the 2020-2021 COVID-19 pandemic; national and global civil action and unrest around issues of diversity, equity, and inclusion; and the widespread recognition of the vulnerability of the traditional business model for higher education, particularly for enrollment-driven private, residential institutions such as Ithaca College.

-Dr. Collado placed a high priority on representing the values of Ithaca College on a national stage, those values being academic excellence, respect and accountability, innovation, sustainability, and diversity, equity, and inclusion.
-A persistent champion of students and families from all walks of life, Dr. Collado used her voice and her presidency to advocate on behalf of equity in all forms and the responsibility of the higher education sector, in particular, to examine existing structures and barriers that prevent full participation on campuses and in our communities at large—and move toward real change.
+Dr. Collado placed a high priority on representing the values of Ithaca College on campus and on a national stage, those values being academic excellence, respect and accountability, innovation, sustainability, and diversity, equity, and inclusion.
+As a first-generation college student and the daughter of immigrants from the Dominican Republic, Dr. Collado served as a persistent champion of students and families from all walks of life, using her voice and her presidency to advocate on behalf of equity in all forms and the responsibility of the higher education sector, in particular, to examine existing structures and barriers that prevent full participation on campuses and in our communities at large.